ubigu/koti/src/pages/blog/2022-06-22-nordic-urban-rural-typology.md

 <br/>

-Finally, we used FME for some end processing and data clean-up, for now, at least.
+Finally, we used FME for some end processing, data clean-up and publishing pipelines, for now, at least.

 <br/>